mesos/mr-redis/README.md

 OK: Job Submitted to the framework
 ```

-The cli itslef is async in nature as it does not wait for the operation to complete
+The cli itself will be async in nature as it does not wait for the operation to complete

 ```
 $mrr status --name=app1-cache